eberhardtkorf/odds-game/README.md

 ## Theoretical Part

-Formulas has been derived to calculate the probability given the range,
+Formulas have been derived to calculate the probability given the range,

 Even range: `p = (2*n-2)/(n*n)`